s3gm3nt4ti0nf4ult/random/README.md

 >>> 42^47
 5
 ```
 If that condition is not met, function returns this strange value.
 Negation of all F <hex> values `~0xffffffff` means just return 0.
 Then pointer in `puts` func in main() points to "nope".
 So my awesome deduction skills tell me that password must be 5 chars long.
 That is bruteforceable!
-(I love bruteforce, it's very convinient way, and usualy guarantees 100% correct solution.
+(I love bruteforce, it's very convinient way, and usually guarantees 100% correct solution.
 Sometimes it just matter of bilions of years...)
 7. Then we've got declaration of variable ch.
 This variable is initialized with magic value `0x1451723121264133ULL` in decimal it is `1464076909207241011`.
 8. Next instruction is another for loop.
 ```cpp